5 Tips and Tricks for Tracking Spells and Magic in Kid’s Tabletop Role-Playing Games

 When I’m playing a game, I can remember that maybe I get an action, a bonus action, and movement.
 I know my top 10 go-to spells that I typically cast and that 3 of those are cast as a bonus action, so I can piece together how that all will play out.
 I also have a reference sheet that I can read to remind myself what to do.

-For my 3 year old, kiddo can remember maybe 3-4 spells at the character’s disposal, and kiddo can’t read yet.
-So, at any given time, I will kiddo about 3-4 spells to remember, and that’s my child’s sweet spot to be able to play without a ton of assistance.
+For my 3 year old, he can remember maybe 3-4 spells at his character’s disposal, and he also can’t read yet to be able to look up details.
+So, at any given time, I will give my kid about 3-4 spells to remember rough details for, and that’s where he can play without a ton of assistance.

 With your child, that number will be different based on age, familiarity with the game, etc. If they are young, and this is their first game, I would recommend to start with 2-3 options and then add more in as they’re able to handle it.

 Another approach to this is to give your child a full spell list but then have the DM or an adult helper track it.
 The kids would ask the DM questions about what they can do, and then the DM reads the spells list to tell them what options they have.
-This is totally an option and doesn’t require any game modification, however, I have tried this with my kid, and kiddo has been a lot happier having the control to give the answers without my assistance.
-There are definitely fewer options, but it lets my child have autonomy; I’m not always saying what to do all the time.
+This is totally an option and doesn’t require any game modification, however, I have tried this with my kid, and he gets frustrated when waiting for the list or that he can’t do it all by himself.
+He’s been a lot happier having the control to give the answers without my assistance.
+There are definitely fewer options with our reduced list, but it lets my kid have autonomy; I’m not always saying what to do all the time.
 This last bit is another element that will depend on your particular child and how they best handle it, so it is worth considering both approaches.

 2. Use pictures or objects to represent spells